 Revenue from property rates is recognised when the legal entitlement to this revenue arises.
+At the time of initial recognition the full amount of revenue is recognised.
+If the Municipality does not enforce its obligation to collect the revenue, is a subsequent event.
 Collection charges are recognised when such amounts are legally enforceable.
 Penalty interest on unpaid rates is recognised on a time proportionate basis as an exchange transaction.

-Fine revenue constitutes both spot fines and summonses.
+Fine Revenue constitutes both spot fines and summonses.

 Revenue from spot fines and summonses is recognised based on an estimation of future collections of fines issued based on prior period trends and collection percentages.

-Revenue from public contributions and donations is recognised when all conditions associated with the contribution have been met or where the contribution is to finance property, plant and equipment, when such items of property, plant and equipment qualifies for recognition and first becomes available for use by the municipality.
-Where public contributions have been received but the municipality has not met the related conditions, it is recognised as an unspent public contribution (liability).
+Revenue from public contributions and donations is recognised when all conditions associated with the contribution have been met or where the contribution is to finance property, plant and equipment, when such items of property, plant and equipment qualifies for recognition and first becomes available for use by the Municipality.
+Where public contributions have been received but the Municipality has not met the related conditions, it is recognised as an unspent public contribution (liability).